Lailoken

 Lailoken (aka Merlyn Sylvester) was a semi-legendary madman and prophet who lived in the Caledonian Forest in the late 6th century.
 The Life of Saint Kentigern mentions "a certain foolish man, who was called Laleocen" living at or near the village of Peartnach (Partick) within the Kingdom of Strathclyde.
 Laleocen correctly prophesied the death of King Rhydderch Hael.

 As a wild man and seer living in the forests of what is now southern Scotland, Lailoken is often identified with Myrddin Wyllt, the Welsh forerunner of the Arthurian wizard Merlin.
 Myrddin is particularly associated with the Battle of Arfderydd in Cumberland (now Cumbria) and the area just to the north, over the border in modern Scotland; Myrddin fought for the losing side and, after the battle, went insane.

-There was also a late 15th-century story Lailoken and Kentigern which states: "...some say he was called Merlynum".
+In the late 15th-century short tract preserved in MS. Cotton Titus XIX, fol.
+74–75, dubbed Vita Merlini Silvestris ("Life of Merlin of the Forest") Section 1, also called "Lailoken and Kentigern" or Lailoken A, the events with the saint are described as follows: St. Kentigern meets a naked, hairy madman called Lailoken, said by some to be called Merlynum or Merlin, in a deserted place.
+He has been condemned for his sins to wander in the company of beasts, having been the cause of the deaths of all of the persons killed in the battle "fought on the plain that lies between Liddel and Carwannok (Carwinley Beck)".
+Having told his story, the madman leaps up and flees from the presence of the saint back into the wilderness.
+He appears several times more in the narrative until at last asking St. Kentigern for the Sacrament, prophesying that he was about to die a triple death.
+After some hesitation, the saint grants the madman's wish, harboring no doubt that the man will die as prophesied.